 - Advancing Knowledge: How would the project contribute to and advance knowledge in the focus area(s)?

-- Inter/multi-disciplinary capacity building: How would the project contribute to enhancing inter/multi-disciplinary capabilities at USI and in our community?
+- Inter/multi-disciplinary Capacity Building: How would the project contribute to enhancing inter/multidisciplinary capabilities and processes at USI and in our community?

 - Scaling and Adaptation: To what extent would the project results or approach be scalable and/or transferable to other communities?

 - Sustainability Potential: Does the proposal articulate a project plan that is feasible within the 2-year project duration?
 To what extent would successful completion of the project lead to securing additional resources and/or external funding?

 Promise Zone Social Determinants of Health